Your source for Alaska cannabis

 - Within 500 feet of any youth or recreation center

-Additionally, medical patients are forbidden from using marijuana in any way that may cause harm or endanger other people.
+Additionally, medical cardholders are forbidden from using marijuana in any way that may cause harm or endanger other people.

 Recreational consumers are not permitted to consume marijuana “in public.”